ValleyAudio/ValleyRackFree/README.md

 ## License

-Topograph is covered by GPL-3.0
+Topograph & µGraph are covered by GPL-3.0

-Topograph's dependencies "Oneshot" and "Metronome" are covered by BSD-3-Clause
+Topograph's and µGraph's dependencies "Oneshot" and "Metronome" are covered by BSD-3-Clause

 Dexter is covered by BSD-3-Clause